bugsAreJustFeatures/repos/README.md

 # repos
 Repos for The Odin Project

+--

-Use this to preview a website via a link in your browser
+Add this link (below) at the start of the page URL to preview the website via angithub page hosting link in your browser:

 "https://html-preview.github.io/?url="